THE GUIDE to NEW YORK

 First opening its doors to guests in 1926, and recently relaunched following a $180m (£135m) revamp, this hotel feels fresh but timelessly classic.

-Funded by wealthy American family the Vanderbilts – the hotel was a once favourite for the movie stars and socialists of the time.
+Funded by wealthy American family the Vanderbilts – the hotel was a once favorite for the movie stars and socialists of the time.

 The artwork, according to the hotel, was chosen to reflect its 1920s legacy – vintage maps and Hudson landscapes adorn the walls.